19818794/alx-higher_level_programming/0x00-python-hello_world/README.md

 | `7-edges.py`               | utilizes indexing and slicing to print specific strings.
 | `8-concat_edges.py`        | utilizes indexing and slicing to print specific strings.
 | `9-easter_egg.py`          | imports modules.
+| `10-check_cycle.c`         | a function in C that checks if a singly linked list has a cycle in it.
+| `lists.h`                  | a header file includes the prototypes of all functions, libraries, and structures used in task `10-check_cycle.c`.